Catastrophic injury: Gymnastics

 Gymnastics has a relatively low incidence of catastrophic injury, that is the number of catastrophic injuries with respect to the number of participants.
 In the United States from 1982 to 2007, nineteen catastrophic injuries were reported from 147 million high school and 8 million college participants.

 Club-level injury surveillance data in Australia indicate no catastrophic injury to elite participants from 1983 to 1993.
 Elite gymnast catastrophic injuries to the spinal cord have been recorded in China, Japan, and the United States, the most notable being to Sang Lan and Julissa Gomez.
 There is an "absence of research reporting rate data" for catastrophic injury to club-level gymnasts in the United States.

 Ice hockey

 The most common catastrophic injury occurring in ice hockey is cervical spinal cord injury, which most often occur at C5, C6, or C7.
-The most common cause is checking from behind.
+The most common cause is checking from behind, resulting in a player falling headfirst into the glass or boards.
 Such checking was banned from hockey in 1985, which has resulted in a decreased incidence of catastrophic spinal injuries and a reduction of head and neck injuries.

 Increased standards for hockey helmets and the requirement that they be worn in competitive play has resulted in a decrease of serious head injury and fatalities.
 Although full facial protection (helmet with cage) did not reduce the incidence of catastrophic injuries or concussion compared to a standard helmet, it reduced the incidence of facial injuries and lacerations.